The flu is annoying enough on its own. So it doesn't help that flu season falls

 may touch too.

-play video games, or read.
+video games, or read.
 Rest can help the body recover faster.

 You also can fight the flu on a daily basis by keeping your immune system strong.